'Extremely Concerned About Metaverse,' Says Former Facebook Manager In Testimony | Technology

-Frances Haugen, former product manager of Facebook who revealed several internal documents of the company, testified this Monday (8) to the European Parliament.
+Frances Haugen, former product manager of Facebook who revealed several internal documents of the company, gave testimony this Monday (8) to the European Parliament.
 Among other points, she said she was concerned about the metaverse planned by Mark Zuckerberg.

 “I’m extremely concerned about the metaverse, in part because I think it illustrates a ‘meta-problem’ with Facebook, which is that they really like to move forward,” said Haugen, noting that the company doesn’t adequately address contentious issues.